-- Research Associate (Immunology)
+- Research Fellow (Immunology)

 Research in my lab is focussed on understanding the underlying differences between naïve and memory CD4 T cells.
 CD4 T cells are the orchestrators of the immune system, directing and controlling many other immune cell types.
 Memory CD4 T cells develop following an adaptive immune response and can act more quickly and effectively to direct a secondary immune attack.
 However, these superior immune responses require tight regulation of memory CD4 T cell activity.
 In autoimmune diseases such as rheumatoid arthritis, memory or activated CD4 T cells are thought to coordinate the inappropriate cellular infiltration into joints that causes bone damage and chronic pain.